Use the resources below to learn more about how to safely farm and ranch near pipelines and underground utility lines.

 View a testimonial video from a farmer who shares his first-hand experience of encountering a petroleum pipeline while installing field tile.

-Contact the Community Assistance and Technical Services (CATS) team manager in your region if you have questions about the pipelines on or near your property.
+Contact the Community Liaison Services manager in your region if you have questions about the pipelines on or near your property.

-The CATS program is provided by the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+The Community Liaison Services program is provided by the Pipeline and Hazardous Materials Safety Administration (PHMSA).

-Learn more about CATS and find the team manager in your region at http://primis.phmsa.dot.gov/comm/CATS.htm.
+Learn more and find the team manager in your region at http://primis.phmsa.dot.gov/comm/CATS.htm.

 Contact pipeline and utility regulators in your state if you have questions about the pipelines or underground utility lines on or near your property.